Tag Archives: Wiltshire

 Ernest found work as a gardener’s assistant when he completed his schooling, but, by the time of the 1911 census, he was employed as a leather dresser for a local fellmonger.
 According to the document, he was the only one of the Jones children to still be living at home, bringing in money to support his parents.

 Maria died in the spring of 1911, and it is likely that Ernest remained at home to support his father.
-When war broke out, he stepped up to serve his country and, although his service papers have been lost to time, the documents that have survived suggest he joined the Royal Warwickshire Regiment.
-His time there was not lengthy, however, and he soon transferred to the Wiltshire Regiment.
+When war broke out, he stepped up to serve his country and, although his service papers have been lost to time, the documents that remain suggest he joined the Royal Warwickshire Regiment.
+He wasn’t with them for long, however, as he transferred to the Wiltshire Regiment.

 It is unclear where or how Private Jones served.
 He was attached to the 6th (Royal Wiltshire Yeomanry) Battalion, who served on the Western Front from 1915 onwards, but nothing in Ernest’s remaining records suggest he spent any time overseas.